What young Americans care about

 She adds that members of The Conservationist Collective may also have accounts with institutions like Aspiration, a green banking alternative.

-Sustainable banking means different things to different people, notes Pete Hellwig, co-founder of Atmos.
+Sustainable banking means different things to different people, notes Pete Hellwig, co-founder of Atmos Financial, an eco-friendly online banking alternative.

 “When I say sustainable banking, I'm referring to the act of using your money to support environmentally friendly or environmentally positive projects or assets,” he explains.

-Atmos is a digital banking solution that funds climate-positive infrastructure and gives you cash back on sustainable brands.
+Atmos funds climate-positive infrastructure and gives customers cash back on sustainable brands.

 “I mean, [young people] are changing the world, right?” says Riddle.
 “It's no longer acceptable for publicly traded companies not to address ESG or DEI.
 And the younger generations are just more in tune to … social justice.”

-Riddle says it may be difficult for financial institutions to measure and prove these commitments, however.
+However, Riddle says it may be difficult for financial institutions to measure and prove these commitments.

 You can check a bank’s certifications if you’re looking for a socially responsible institution.